casper-network/docs-archive/staking/staking.rst

 Un-delegating
 -------------

 To unbond (un-delegate) tokens in Casper, a specific transaction is required.
+The command below shows you how to unbond.
+You need to update the command with the un-delegation arguments for your scenario.

 .. code-block:: bash